Last update Oct. 26, 2023

 Despite the low voltage and amperage of the electrical energy used, it is prudent not to apply it at the same time as breastfeeding so as not to expose the infant to any risk.

-Do not apply to the chest during pregnancy, as it has been used with some success to induce labor.
+Do not apply on the breast during pregnancy, as it has been used, with mixed results, to induce labour.
 (Schrocksnadel 1990, Tal 1988)